xormsharp/xorm/README.md

 // SELECT id, name ...
 FROM user WHERE a NOT IN (?, ?)
 AND b IN (?, ?, ?)
 ```

-* Multiple operations in one go routine, no transation here but resue session memory
+* Multiple operations in one go routine, no transaction here but resue session memory

 ```Go
 session := engine.NewSession()